Aortic Aneurysm RepairBy

 Your aortic aneurysm repair will be performed in a hospital using one of the following approaches:

-Minimally invasive surgery (endovascular surgery) involves inserting a catheter and guide wire through an artery in your groin or leg.
+Minimally invasive surgery (endovascular aortic aneurysm repair, or EVAR) involves inserting a catheter and guide wire through an artery in your groin or leg.
 Your doctor feeds or guides the catheter guide wire to the aortic aneurysm.
 The catheter tip has a deflated synthetic graft, which expands like a spring once the catheter is in place.
 The synthetic graft reinforces the walls of your aorta.
 Your blood now flows through the graft.
 Endovascular surgery generally involves a faster recovery, less pain, and less risk of complications than open surgery.
 This is because it causes less trauma to tissues and organs.
 It may be a good option if you are not a candidate for open surgery.
 However, it cannot repair all types of aneurysms.

 Open surgery involves making a large incision in the chest or abdomen (belly).
 Your doctor removes the weakened part of your aorta and replaces it with a synthetic graft.
 Your doctor might also cut open the aneurysm and place the graft inside.
 Open surgery allows your doctor to directly see and access the surgical area.
 Open surgery generally involves a longer recovery, a higher risk of complications, and more pain than minimally invasive surgery.
 Open surgery requires a larger incision and more cutting and displacement of muscle and other tissues and organs than minimally invasive surgery.
 Despite this, open surgery may be a safer or more effective method for certain patients.

 Your doctor will advise you on which procedure is best for you and how long you need to stay in the hospital based on your diagnosis, age, medical history, general health, and possibly your personal preference.
 Learn about the different types of aortic aneurysm repair and ask why your doctor will use a particular type of procedure for you.